Updated: 6/2/2022 | Porto Travel Guide

 Language: Portuguese is the official language of Porto.
 We also found that many residents also spoke English and understood Spanish speakers.

 Currency: The Euro is used in Porto.
-Many places accept credit cards, but we did run into 1 business that accepted cash only.
+Many places accept credit cards, but we did run into ONE business that accepted cash only.

 How to Get to Porto